 An environment that normalizes problematic drinking and alcoholic behaviors increases the risk of addiction.

 Now that we’ve considered the question “is alcoholism genetic?”, we can discuss the relevant additional risk factors for alcoholism.
 The following are some factors correlated with a greater risk of developing alcoholism:

 It can be scary to notice a pattern of drinking among family members or relatives, but there are ways to avoid developing an addiction yourself, including:

-You’ll work closely with a team of professional health care providers at Soledad House as they guide you through counseling, detox, and treatment.
-While recovery is not an easy process, we will hold your hand toward a drug-free and sober life.
+At Soledad House, you’ll work closely with a team of professional health care providers as they help you to navigate through your wellness journey, including counseling, detox, and treatment.
+While recovery is not an easy process, we will walk alongside you toward a drug-free and sober life.
 Please schedule an appointment with our team for more information on medications, procedures, self-care, or therapy that can help.6